missgrownup/Seek/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode.<br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.<br> It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration
+### `project summary`

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+This is product is to build a job ads checkout page.
+In this project you could first choose different customers, which contains different pricing rules.
+Then in checkout section, you add products to cart, it will figure out how much in total based on different pricing rules/different customers.

-### Deployment
+### `pricing rules senarios`

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+- single match, e.g. buy 5 classic ads for 4
+- min and match, e.g. buy 2 classic ads and 1 stand out ad for \$999
+- discount, e.g. buye premium ad for \$249

-### `npm run build` fails to minify
+### `things to improve`

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+- Customers and products should be dynamic from database.
+- Pricing rule result can only accept a single KVP or a number, which doesn't work for senarios like: 20% off or \$200 off.
+But I don't think multiple KVP would be a necessary case.
+- Move methods in checkout.js component to ultils if they could share with other components.
+- In checkout component, should be able to navigate back to change to a different customer.